Marvel's Netflix television series: Development

 Marvel's Joe Quesada confirmed in April 2014 that the Netflix series would be set within the MCU.
 Loeb explained that "within the Marvel universe there are thousands of heroes of all shapes and sizes, but the Avengers are here to save the universe and Daredevil is here to save the neighborhood ...
 It does take place in the Marvel Cinematic Universe.
 It's all connected.
 But that doesn't necessarily mean that we would look up in the sky and see [Iron Man].
 It's just a different part of New York that we have not yet seen in the Marvel movies."
 In January 2015, Netflix COO Ted Sarandos said Netflix planned to release a Marvel series approximately a year apart from each other after Daredevil's April 2015 release.
 A year later, Sarandos noted that the release schedules of the Marvel Netflix series are dependent on the "long production times and long post times.
 In some cases, when we have characters crossover, it makes it more difficult to manage production.
 It's not the goal to put out more than one or two [each] year ...
 The complex one is really The Defenders.
 The Defenders' production schedule will determine a lot of the season 2 and 3 output of those shows."
 He also noted on potential spin-offs that "all the characters in the universe could also spin out" into their own series at some point, with Netflix ordering The Punisher, a spin-off from Daredevil, in April 2016.

 In May 2015, after starring as Claire Temple in the first season of Daredevil, Rosario Dawson signed with Marvel to return for the second season of the series as part of an "exclusive TV deal" that also allowed her to appear in any other Marvel Netflix series as Claire Temple.
 Dawson went on to appear in all of the series except The Punisher, linking them together similarly to Samuel L. Jackson's Nick Fury in the MCU films.
 Dawson explained that she signed on with Marvel each year for a certain number of episodes, and found out which series the episodes were for closer to the time of filming.
 Sarandos stated in July 2016 that Netflix was trying to close the gap between releases of Marvel seasons and was considering expanding to new series, but would always prioritize the quality of the shows over having more series and more releases per year.
 That month, Marvel and Netflix committed to completing production on 135 episodes by the end of 2017, making the deal the largest television production commitment in New York State.
 Production for the different series engaged 500 local vendors and small businesses for various stages of development and required over 14,000 production-related hires.
+Sarandos later stated that the original deal with Marvel was "the biggest deal in the history of television.
+No one will ever touch it."